 We’re Here to Stand Up for Justice and Accountability

-At Hilliard Law, we’re deeply committed to fighting for justice for those who have suffered due to government policies or institutional abuse.
+At Hilliard Law, we’re deeply committed to fighting for justice for those suffering from government policies or institutional abuse.
 The historical trauma inflicted on Indigenous communities by forced boarding school policies is a stark reminder of the need for accountability.
 We believe that justice and compensation should be pursued, even when decades have passed since the abuses occurred.

 If you or a loved one has been affected by the legacy of Native American boarding schools, you may have a case for compensation related to physical injury, trauma, or wrongful death.
 Reach out to us today for a free initial consultation.
-At Hilliard Law, we’re ready to help you seek the justice and healing you deserve.
+We at Hilliard Law are ready to help you seek the justice and healing you deserve.

 Find out now if you can file a claim or lawsuit against the federal government.
 Initial consultations are FREE.
 Fill out the contact form below.